Logo, company name

 Member, Board of Directors

-Member, Northern California Environmental Grassroots Fund
+Member, California Environmental Grassroots Fund

-Oversee foundation governance and award small grants for community-based environmental Science, education, and advocacy.
+Oversee foundation governance and award small grants for community-based environmental science, education, and advocacy.

 West Oakland AB 617 Community Action Plan: Owning Our Air